xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 With doors at this show opening 7:00, the venue quickly reached its capacity of around 100 people very quickly.
 <br><br>
-The first band opening the night were Tumour, plunging the audience into the deep end immediately with their extreme death metal sound.
+The night opened with Tumour, who plunged the audience into the deep end immediately with their extreme death metal sound.
 They kept the energy high as a mosh pit broke out early into their set.
 Slowing things down as they approached the end, they promised two more songs.
-The first of these was a droning, slow-tempoed, and heavy song, with some elements of doom in the instrumentals.
-This piece allowed the crowd to catch their breath, before closing with their final song, in comparison much quicker and more violent.
+The first of these was a droning, slow-tempoed, and heavy song, with clear doom influence, that let the crowd momentarily catch their breath.
+However, their brief respite didn’t last long as they closed with a final song that was faster and far more violent, ending their set on a brutal peak.

 ![tumour](/images/tumour1.JPG)
 <p class="show-intro">